mpaland/printf/README.md

 5. Add new checks or test-cases to the test suite - both for any problems you have identified and for any new functionality you have introduced.
 4. Commit your changes (`git commit -a -m "Added some feature"`)
 5. Publish the branch (`git push origin my-new-feature`)
 6. Create a new pull request against this repository.
+Note: Please don't create a PR without a related issue.

-I will try to attend to PRs promptly.
+I try to attend to issues and PRs promptly.

 ## License